 Legends should be arranged as per the order of appearance of the data plot (e.g.: if ‘Usage’ data is plotted first, the corresponding legend comes first).

 Type: Astro guidelines dictate a minimum type size of 14pt for axes and data points to maximize legibility.
 Roboto or Roboto Mono, sans-serif typefaces, are required for optimum legibility.
 See Typography for additional information.

 Color and Contrast: Use colors that have sufficient contrast for the appropriate theme.
 If necessary, complement the use of color with a pattern or texture to convey different types of information.
-The non-status palette provided in the Color guidelines is applicable to both themes and is contrast compliant.
+The non-status palettes provided in the Color guidelines are applicable to both themes and are contrast compliant.

 Mixed Accessible Visualization Palette

-The following sample color set are provided for the specified number of data points.
+The following sample color set is provided for the specified number of data points.
 Astro dictates 8 or less colors per data set to reduce cognitive load.
 The mixed accessible palette was designed to meet a colorblind accessibility requirement.
 The vast majority of colorblind users are able to detect contrast variance as demonstrated in the following simulations.

 Gradual Visualization Palettes

-The following sample color sets were created from the non-status color palette:
+The following sample color sets were created from the non-status color palettes: